broadinstitute/seqr/deploy/mac_osx/README.md

    `./manage.py runserver 8000`

     You can now open [http://localhost:8000](http://localhost:8000) in your browser and login using the superuser credentials.
 1. Create the 1kg example project:
    `./manage.py add_project 1kg`

    If you now refresh [http://localhost:8000](http://localhost:8000), you should see the project appear.

-1. Initialize the project with the example data we downloaded earlier:
+1. Initialize 1kg project metadata:
    `./manage.py load_project_dir 1kg ${SEQR_INSTALL_DIR}/data/projects/1kg_project`

    This adds the file paths to the database, but doesn't actually load the VCF data.